brett8883/DJI_Super-Patcher/readme.md

 ***************************************************************************************************************************
 ***************************************************************************************************************************

-# Donations are very welcome and very much appreciated via [paypal.me/brett8883](https://www.paypal.com/paypalme2/brett8883)
+## Donations are very welcome and very much appreciated via [paypal.me/brett8883](https://www.paypal.com/paypalme2/brett8883)
+- Note that donating here does not donate to the other repos that make Super-Patcher possible.

 ***************************************************************************************************************************
 ## Acknowledgments